 The US Department of Agriculture’s Choose My Plate website offers more tips, like:

-Are you wondering what it would be like to eat a carb-friendly dinner?
-Here is just one example, but keep in mind that a dietician can create a personalized meal plan for you.
+Are you wondering what it would be like to eat a carbohydrate-friendly dinner?
+Here is just one example, but keep in mind that a dietitian can create a personalized meal plan for you.

 Grams of Carbohydrates